Dum Dum Diddle: Synopsis

 The song is about a woman who quietly longs for the affections of a sad, lonely man who derives his only pleasure from constantly playing and practicing on his violin.
 The Guardian described it as "a song about a woman who feels sexually threatened by her partner's violin".

 Critical reception

 Abba's Abba Gold suggests that ABBA criticised the song, but adds that the writers of the book like it.
 Abba - Uncensored on the Record said the "unfortunately titled song ... seemed like a reversion to Eurovision-style thinking".
 The complete New Zealand music charts, 1966-2006 describes the song as "rather silly but fun".
 Bright Lights Dark Shadows: The Real Story of Abba implied that Eagle was more lyrically ambitious than "the 'dum dum diddles' of ABBA's earlier work".
 The Los Angeles Times described the song as "cheery nonsense".
 The Scotsman implied that "Dum Dum Diddle" was a bad song by saying: "LIFE – to quote Toni Collette in Muriel's Wedding – can be 'as good as an Abba song' but the clunky transfer of Mamma Mia! from stage to screen proves that it can be just as awful as 'Dum Dum Diddle' too."

-Covers

-Helen Sjöholm has performed "Dum Dum Diddle", accompanied by Orsa Spelman's Kalle Moraeus on the fiddle.